aarron-lee/SimpleDeckyTDP/README.md

 ### Intel

-Intel support was buil for the `intel_pstate` scaling driver.
+Intel support was built for the `intel_pstate` scaling driver, and is still an experimental work in progress.

 To check if your system is compatible, run the following in terminal:

 ```bash
 cat /sys/devices/system/cpu/cpufreq/policy*/scaling_driver